-With all the four-wheel drive vehicles, snowmobiles and trail bikes, survival is a problem that any outdoorsman may have to face.
+With four-wheel drive vehicles, snowmobiles and trail bikes, survival is a problem that any outdoorsman may have to face.
 Transportation may break down in a remote area.

-There is no pat answer to survival because no two situations are alike.
+There is no single answer to survival because no two situations are alike.
+Survival is a very personal thing; you are like no one else in the world.
+It involves varying challenges based on season and geography.
 However, there are some basic points which help to explain why some people pass a survival text but others fail.

 We distill our philosophy of survival down into two words - staying alive.
-Therefore we must have some basic rules for survival.
+We must have some basic rules for survival.

 Rules for Survival

 Always tell someone where you are going and when you plan to return.
 If you change your general area, tell someone of that change.

 Never go into a wilderness area by yourself.
 Unavoidable accidents do happen.